Haek82/q-sys-plugin-Genelec-Smart-IP/README.md

 Upon initialization the module gets parameters from speaker and syncs module with speaker settings.
 Gain and Mute parameters can be controlled from module.

-Every 10sec module syncs itself with speaker in case the speaker has been ipdated by another software like Genelec Smart IP Manager for example.
+Every 10sec module syncs itself with speaker in case the speaker has been updated by another software like Genelec Smart IP Manager for example.